Giving actors an OTT chance: Streaming superstars here to stay in 2021 | Entertainment

 "With the emergence of the third screen, actors have a golden opportunity to reach out to an untapped, wider audience - not only across the world but also deeper into smaller towns and cities in India.
 "With unique stories and long-format content created for the digital streaming space, it is a great time for actors to explore unconventional roles and characters that appeal to the audience," Ahlawat told PTI.

-With show creator Sudip Sharma and producer Anushka Sharma enthusiastic about a second season, Ahlawat’s Hathiram could well return soon. ''Mirzapur'', another cult crime drama set in UP, has already announced its season three, paving the way for the return of Tripathi, Dugal, Ali Fazal and Shweta Tripathi.
+Show creator Sudip Sharma and producer Anushka Sharma have been enthusiastic about a second season, and Ahlawat's Hathiram could well return soon. ''Mirzapur'', another cult crime drama set in UP, has already announced its season three, paving the way for the return of Tripathi, Dugal, Ali Fazal and Shweta Tripathi.
 Dugal, who has become popular as Beena Tripathi in ''Mirzapur'', also earned praise for her turn as Savita Mehra on Mira Nair's ''A Suitable Boy'' on Netflix.

 According to actor-casting director Abhishek Banerjee, who played Hathoda Tyagi in "Paatal Lok", streaming services have led to real democracy in the industry.
 "I have been saying this for five years that streaming is the best place for actors to experiment, evolve and reach the limelight.
 It is a big universe and if you are good and the show is well-made, it does not depend which platform it is on, people will talk about it,'' he said.